cognetive/think18-istio-analytics/README.md

-# This repository holds content for demo "Site Reliability Engineering, Troubleshooting, and Canary Deployments with Istio"
+# This repository holds content for demo for Skydive and Istio-Analytics - "Site Reliability Engineering, Troubleshooting, and Canary Deployments with Istio"

 ## The demo was presented as part of IBM's business and technology conference |  [IBM Think 18'](https://www.ibm.com/events/think/)